anjali89r/react-my-reads/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).
+ // In shelfItem.js: use bind like App.js this.deepCop.bind(this)